-Site Information otherton Quarry, Burton Salmon Application NY/2013/0324/73, to extend the period of time for extraction and restoration of the eastern part of the site (which involves importing soils for restoration purposes) until 31 December 2020, was granted in October 2014.
+Site Reference: WJP21 Br otherton Quarry, Burton Salmon Site Information Application NY/2013/0324/73, to extend the period of time for extraction and restoration of the eastern part of the site (which involves importing soils for restoration purposes) until 31 December 2020, was granted in October 2014.
 WJP21 would extend the area of proposed material import to include the western part of the quarry with a potential need for about 400,000 tonnes of inert material to restore the site.
 Proposed access: Existing Brotherton Quarry access onto A162 (approximately 50m south of Byram Nurseries), between Burton Salmon and Brotherton.
 Current use: Quarry Site area: 20.5ha Waste annual tonnage import: 250,000 Estimated date of commencement: To follow on from completion of restoration of area permitted under NY/2013/0324/73 Proposed Life of Site: Until 2020 Proposed Land Use Import of inert waste for restoration purposes - landfill NPPF Vulnerability More vulnerable Classification Overview of flooding This site is 100% in Flood Zone 1.
 About 5% of the site is also subject to low risk (1:1000 (0.1%)) to high risk (1:30 (3.33%)). <2% of the site area is high risk (1:30 (3.33%)).
 More than half of the site lies in a 1km square where <25% of the area has conditions that might support Clearwater groundwater flooding.
 This means the site is in an area where groundwater flooding happens in a minority of locations mainly from consolidated aquifers.
 Relevant Local SFRA Selby 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional Floodplain Functional floodplain (Flood Zone 3b) is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
+Local SFRA Functional Functional floodalain (Flood Zene 2h) is defined in the Calley Floodplain Functional floodplain (Flood Zone 3b) is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
 The EA urge caution about the use of the Selby SFRA functional floodplain definition which is very precautionary and arguably not representative of where water has to flow or be stored in times of flooding.
-Selby District Council are currently updating their SFRA.
+Selby District Council are currently updating their SFRA. apacing along the

 Climate change Climate change to river flood risk is unlikely to affect the site in the latter part of the plan period.
 Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
-Sequential Test result Pass Exception Test Needed No Is an alternative site available which could help Yes, WJP10, WJP22 and WJP24. meet requirements for this waste facility, subject to other tests of suitability?
-WJP10, WJP22 and WJP24 have similar levels of flood risk from surface water.
-WJP10 is within close proximity to Flood Zone 2 and WJP22 is within Flood Zones 2 and 3 to a minor extent.
+Sequential Test result Pass Exception Test Needed No Is an alternative site Yes, WJP10, WJP22 and WJP24. available which could help meet requirements for this WJP10, WJP22 and WJP24 have similar levels of flood risk waste facility, subject to from surface water.
+WJP10 is within close proximity to Flood other tests of suitability?
+Zone 2 and WJP22 is within Flood Zones 2 and 3 to a minor extent.
 Therefore this site should be considered alongside WJP24 and WJP10 and is preferable to WJP22.
-Site Specific Flood Risk Assessment Requirement and Mitigating Flood Risk A site specific flood risk assessment will be required.
-This should address the issues of draining surface water without causing additional flood risk.
+Site Specific Flood Risk A site specific flood risk assessment will be required.
+This Assessment Requirement should address the issues of draining surface water without and Mitigating Flood Risk causing additional flood risk.
 Foul water will need to be dealt with via an environmental permit.